mgrassho/bs_generic_tile/README.md

 ## Project Setup Notes

-When creating the project by
+When creating a new webcomponent using

 ```bash
     npm init @ui5/webcomponents-package